 - muscle strain

-- appendicitis (Appendicitis symptoms include abdominal pain that may radiate to the back, along with fever, chills, nausea and vomiting.
-If your back pain is accompanied by these symptoms, you should seek medical attention)
+- appendicitis (Appendicitis symptoms include pain in the abdomen that may radiate to the back, along with fever, chills, nausea and vomiting.
+Note: Appendicitis is a medical emergency.
+If your back pain is accompanied by these symptoms, you should seek medical attention.)

 Preventing lower back pain on the right side